 Lyon & Turnbull –v- one of their clients.
 Represented Scottish auction house Lyon & Turnbull in a dispute with their Hong Kong based clients who withdrew an entire collection shortly before the scheduled auction of the collection.
 The dispute was eventually settled by mediation.

 Pierre has built a network of exceptional legal advisors in other countries.
 He relies on this network to provide speedy, thorough, practical and cost effective legal solutions across borders.

 In 2011, Pierre founded the association of Professional Advisors to the International Art Market (PAIAM).
 PAIAM is a multi-disciplinary network of professionals regularly advising art collectors and art businesses.

-Pierre teaches at the Sotheby’s Institute and at Christie’s Education and at the ESA Business School in Beirut, Lebanon.
+Pierre teaches at the Sotheby’s Institute, Christie’s Education and at the ESA Business School in Beirut, Lebanon.